-Myoclonic epilepsy with ragged-red fibers (MERRF) is a disorder that affects many parts of the body, particularly muscles and the nervous system.
+Myoclonic epilepsy with ragged-red fibers (MERRF) is a disorder that affects many parts of the body, particularly the muscles and nervous system.
 In most cases, the signs and symptoms of this disorder appear during childhood or adolescence.
 The features of MERRF vary widely among affected individuals, even among members of the same family.

 Mutations that cause MERRF impair the ability of mitochondria to make proteins, use oxygen, and produce energy.
 These mutations particularly affect organs and tissues with high energy requirements, such as the brain and muscles.
 Researchers have not determined how changes in mtDNA lead to the specific signs and symptoms of MERRF.
-They continue to investigate the effects of mitochondrial gene mutations in various tissues.

 In most cases, people with MERRF inherit an altered mitochondrial gene from their mother, who may or may not show symptoms of the disorder.
 Less commonly, the disorder results from a new mutation in a mitochondrial gene and occurs in people with no family history of MERRF.